Manta-Network/docs/docs/calamari/governance_deep_dive.md

 and the proposal with the most stake backing it at the end of the period is promoted to a referendum.

-### 1. Council motions
+### 2. Council motions
 The council can create "council motions" also called "external proposals".
 They can submit the preimage hash using three methods,
 * `democracy.externalPropose()`
 * `democracy.externalProposeMajority()`
 * `democracy.externalProposeDefault()`,

-which have differences in voting thresholds that we'll cover in the Voting Phase.
+which have differences in voting thresholds that we'll cover in the Voting Phase section below.
 The council votes on the proposal internally, with one vote per council member, and if it passes the proposal moves to the `external propose queue` where it waits to the end of the period and automatically is promoted to a referendum.

 We only promote one proposal at a time to avoid the situation where two opposing proposals pass simultaneously.